The ultimate guide to eating this delectable condiment.

 Steaming is a healthy and tasty way to cook.
 But like all methods of cooking, it’s important to do it properly.
-That means use the right equipment and the proper techniques.
+That means using the right equipment and the proper techniques.
 Flavour and flavour combinations are important, but if you don’t cook your food properly, it’s going to be well-seasoned mush.

 Bamboo steamers are readily available in Asian supermarkets, cooking industry supply stores (think Chef’s Hat) and specialty food stores.
 You should be able to grab a good one for under $20.
 They’re also stackable, so if you buy a few, you can steam multiple dishes at once.